Skip to content

 TLS Configuration

-When tlsAuthRequired is set to true, the connection to the service center is authenticated and encrypted.
-The following certificates and keys must be provided:
+When tlsAuthRequired is "true", the BSSCI connection to the service center is authenticated and encrypted using TLS. mTLS is strongly recommended; provide all three of the following files:

 awk '{printf "%s\\n", $0}' root_ca.cer